nocodb/nocodb/README.md

 * Group By, Having (as query params) :fire::fire:
 * Group By, Having (as a separate API) :fire::fire:
 * Multiple group by in one API :fire::fire:
-* Chart API for numeric column :fire::fire:
+* Chart API for numeric column :fire::fire::fire::fire::fire::fire:
 * Supports views
 * Prototyping (features available when using local MySql server only)
     * Run dynamic queries :fire::fire::fire: